ErgodicEntropy/Fluctuation-Dissipation-Algorithm/README.md

 H value is determined by the energy distribution function f(E,t)dE which represents the number or fraction of molecules (occupation probability) having kinetic energy between E and E + dE.
 H value is precisely:
 ![H value](Images/H_Value.png)
 Therefore, for each occupation probability distribution with respect to kinetic energy or speed, there is a H value that represents that overall distribution.
 One such consequence of the H-theorem is the famous Maxwell-Bolztmann distribtuion describing the number or fraction of molecules (occupation probability) with a given speed (average speed or most occuring speed) in thermal equilibrium.
-Maxwell-Bolztmann distribution is a natural outcome in thermodynamic equilibrium that is reached when H is minimum
+Maxwell-Bolztmann distribution is a natural outcome in thermodynamic equilibrium that is reached when H is minimum.
+At the heart of all this lies the marvelous masterpiece of Ludwig Boltzmann; the Boltzmann Transport equation. the BT equation is a fundamental equation in statistical physics that describes the behavior of particles (such as atoms, molecules, or electrons) in a gas or plasma in non-equilibrium where thehrmodynamic variables are changing .
+It provides a framework for understanding how particles move, collide, and exchange energy in a system.
+It describes the statistical distribution of particles in phase space (position-momentum manifold) via the distribution funcion (probability density or occupation probability of finding particles with a specific position, momenmtum, speed or kinetic energy)
 ## Boltzmann-Gibbs Distribution (Boltzmann factor)
 The Boltzmann distribution is derived from statistical mechanics and relies on the concept of entropy.
 According to the Boltzmann distribution, the probability P(E) of finding a system in a specific energy state E is proportional to the exponential of the negative ratio of the energy E to the product of the Boltzmann constant (k) and the temperature (T):